pudly/schmopera-hugo/content/articles/new-opera-west.md

 **Mark Lanz Weiser**: We had some specific technical requirements: the scenes were limited to two or four characters, about 10 minutes in length, with piano accompaniment only.
 It was also important that the scene is self contained dramatically.
 We had composers submit excerpts of larger operas, however we ended up choosing scenes that were conceived as stand-alone pieces.

 Beyond that, we really wanted scenes that were either comedies, or had humor as an important element of the scene.
 We are really pleased that three of the five scenes are comedic.
 The one dramatic scene has a warmth to it and a profound emotional core that pairs nicely with the others.

+> We want these operas to captivate our audiences and create a more richer and meaningful experience for all involved.

 We were also interested in eclectic musical styles.
 Two of them have styles closer to musical theater, one of them is a bit avant-garde, and another one lovingly skewers traditional opera.
 We are thrilled to present this diverse group of opera scenes.